choderalab/peanut/README.md

 --    Calculate total resultant mutant protein space from single or double nucleotide mutations

---    Calculate extinction coefficient of a protein
+--    Calculate extinction coefficient and molecular weight of a protein

+--    Design forward and reverse primers for desired site-directed mutagenesis